Updated June 22, 2016

-While we love living in the tropics, there are challenges, especially during the rainy season, when we get about 80 inches of rain each year.
+While we love living in the tropics, there are challenges, especially during the rainy season, when we get over 100 inches of rain each year.
 While the moisture in the air is great for our skin, it can lead to mold and mildew in our home.
 Because we love having our doors and windows wide open, and because we want to minimize our usage of electricity, we’ve chosen not to run a dehumidifier, though others do.
+To use a dehumidifier, you would need to keep the doors and windows closed and we really love the fresh air.
 Instead, here are some of the actions we’ve taken to minimize the problem in our house.

 - Paint the walls with an anti-fungal paint.
 When we lived at the Cabinas, we picked the colors and bought the paint, and Cesar, the manager of the cabinas, painted all of the interior walls of our cabina with “anti-hongo” (anti-fungus) paint.
 The result was a brighter cabina that’s more resistant to mold and mildew.